mine-cetinkaya-rundel/quarto-manuscripts/README.md

 date: last-modified
 number-sections: true
 ```
 - Re-render and show that some of these show up on the HTML and some on the PDF output (only the ones that journal requires)

+## Video 4: Add content

+Copy over text from manuscript template:

+- Add code chunk in qmd generating figure, and cross reference it using the visual editor
+- Add code chunk in qmd generating table, and cross reference it using the visual editor
+- Show how to navigate to code from HTML output
+- Add citations using the visual editor

+## Video 5: Embed computing

+- Embed results from a `.qmd`
+- Embed results from an `.ipynb`.

+## Video 6: